jayoharedee/comp1231/labs/week-12/index.md

 We've been introduced to the `document` object, used some methods found within it such as `.querySelector()` and `.getElementById()` to parse HTML elements with JS.
 The `document` object is filled with properties which represent the page that is loaded in the browser.
 For example, `document.location` will always return an object which provides details on the documents location.
 Try running it in your console.

 ## Cookie Introduction
 Just like we can retrieve all the information on our documents location, we can do the same with `cookie`.
-To find out what cookies may have been set by the server or perhaps locally set with JS code, let's see cookies what's in our document's cookie.
+To find out what cookies may have been set by the server or perhaps locally set with JS code, let's see what cookies are stored in our document's cookie property.
 What document are we on though?
 Let's sort that out.

 1. Open a browser
 2. Navigate to [Reddit](https://reddit.com)